-The Group's gearing ratio had decreased from 46.3% to 39.4% in FYE 2022.
-This was due mainly to the increase in retained earning contributed by the Aluminium Segment.
+The Group's gearing ratio had increased from 39.4% to 45.7% in FYE 2023.
+This was due mainly to the increase in borrowings recorded by the Aluminium Segment.

-The Group's capital management strategy is to focus on maintaining a low and healthy gearing ratio whilst creating and maximising shareholders' value.
-By having a healthy gearing ratio, the Group will be able to place itself in a better position to capture new business opportunity and withstand any economic adversities.
+The Group's capital management strategy is to focus on maintaining a healthy gearing ratio whilst creating and maximising shareholders' value.
+By having a healthy gearing ratio, the Group will be able to place itself in a better position to capture new business opportunities while been able to withstand any economic adversities.